gypsydave5/gypsydave5.github.io/posts/tojson-tostring.md

 }
 ```

-But why bother, when you can just lean a litte on a little old fashioned object oriented programming to make your life so much better...
+But why bother, when you can just lean on a little old fashioned object oriented programming to make your life so much better...

 ```typescript
 class Pinoccio {